susheepls/rubyFriends/README.md

 # RubyFriends

-This is a full stack web app where users are able to log-in and add friends based on just their username and description!
+This is just for personal practice with RUBY and is NOT complete This is a full stack web app where users are able to log-in and add friends based on just their username and description!